renspringlea/ryba.ren/_posts/2026-03-14-ai-advocacy.md

 ---
 layout: post
-title: "* Doing the most good in a world with superb-quality AI"
+title: "Doing the most good in a world with superb-quality AI"
-tags: ai effective-altruism animals life-ops my-favorites
 ---

 ## Part 1 - AI